Please click on our Household Hazardous Waste webpage for disposal information.

 Save Time & Recycle

 For many years there was a fee based program at some local retailers for the recycling of latex paint.
 The recycling fees apply to each container, regardless of the amount of paint in the container.
-It may be in your interest to combine several small quantities into as few existing containers as possible.
+It was in participant's best interest to combine several small quantities into as few existing containers as possible.

 (prices are subject to change; call for current prices)